Tutorial 3: - Quick CAD – Tapered pole with pin ring

 In order to avoid winding to the very edge of the mandrel, a 6m mandrel will also be used.
 This means that we will need to calculate a new geometric set for the mandrel.
 The gradient of the radius of the pole is (100/5000) or 0.02.
 Therefore if there is 0.5m of mandrel added to either end of the finished pole, the mandrel must have a start radius of 510 and a end radius of 390 to give a pole of start radius 500 and end radius 400.
 The diagram below shows the new dimensions, although this is illustrative and not to scale.

 We now have data ready to enter into the Cadfil dialog box shown below.
 As in the picture above the mandrel is 6m, so the mandrel end points are set to 0mm and 6000mm with the calculated start and end radii of 510mm and 390mm.
 The clearance of the payout eye to the mandrel has to be relatively low in order to ensure that the fibres engage better with the pin ring, however not too low as to risk collision between the payout eye and the pin ring.
-For this example I have set 50mm clearance (note that the 2 axis mode box is not checked at the top.
+For this example I have set 100mm clearance (note that the 2 axis option $PW-2AXIS is set to 0.
 This is very important when pin rings are used, as otherwise the payout eye will not move inwards in the y direction towards the mandrel as the radius decreases.
 This means that it is more difficult for the fibres to engage with the pin ring).

 The winding start position has been set as 250, so as to leave 250mm either end of the mandrel where no winding takes place.
 The band width and winding angle are also selected here.
 This leaves the friction as the last key parameter to set.
 The friction would normally be a low number (e.g 0.1), due to the tendency of fibres to slip while turning.
 This would give a very long turning distance for low angles, and as stated above, the turning length in this project must be less than 250mm.
 This is the purpose of the pin ring, the friction value can be set higher as the pins will prevent the fibre from slipping, and setting the friction value higher will in turn reduce the turning distance.
 If the friction value is set very high, however, there is a risk of very sudden and jerking machine movements as the machine attempts to turn near instantly with no turn length, therefore some testing of friction values is required in order to give an appropriate turn length.
 For this example a friction value of 3 is used to begin with.